-Carbon Monoxide Detectors Warn Pilots of Exposure in Aircrafts
+Carbon Monoxide Detectors in Aircrafts

 Carbon Monoxide (CO) gas is highly poisonous and exposure to the gas can result in short to long term health issues or even death.
 This is why carbon monoxide detection is becoming the norm around the world.
 In aircraft especially, CO gas can have fatal consequences impeding a pilot’s abilities that could end in a plane crash.
 Similar accidents around the world has led to many governments mandating the use of a carbon monoxide detector in all aircraft.

 Forensics Detectors Carbon Monoxide Detectors for aircraft and vehicles are available worldwide and proven effective by users in various applications.
 The company’s CO detectors for aircraft have been manufactured with Japanese sensor technology for maximum protection from CO exposure at low-level 9ppm alarming to prevent CO exposure from exhaust leaks, faulty heating or polluted air entering a cabin that causes headaches, nausea and fatigue that can adversely affect a pilot’s ability to control an aircraft.

 Why did Forensics choose 9ppm as the first alarm level?

 Forensics Detectors Carbon Monoxide Detectors feature a low alarm at 9ppm as recommended by the World Health Organization (WHO), Environmental Protection Agency (EPA), American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and American Conference of Governmental Industrial Hygienists (ACGIH).

 How does Carbon Monoxide enter the cabin of a aircraft?